giantswarm/gitops-template/docs/repo_structure.md

 ### Number of GPG Keys

-In their most basic forms, both the `MC_NAME.gpgkey.enc.yaml` and the `WC_NAME.gpgkey.enc.yaml` secrets contain only a single private GPG key each, of the master and workload cluster' key-pair respectively.
+In their most basic forms, both the `MC_NAME.gpgkey.enc.yaml` and the `WC_NAME.gpgkey.enc.yaml` secrets contain only a single private GPG key each: the master and workload cluster' key-pair, respectively.
 Each key is being prescribed a basic encryption rule in within the `.sops.yaml`, see example below:

 ```yaml